ls1intum/Artemis/docs/user/exercises/file-upload.rst

 Overview
 --------

-Conducting a file exercise consists of 3 steps distributed among instructor, Artemis and students:
+Conducting a file upload exercise consists of 3 steps:

 1. **Instructor prepares exercise:** Creates and configures the exercise in Artemis.
 2. **Student solves exercise:** Creates a submission file, and uploads it.